pip-services/pip-services-docs/content/en/net/commons/data/string_value_map.md

 > `public` double GetAsNullableDouble(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: double - double value of the element or null if conversion is not supported.
+- **returns**: double - double value of the element or null if the conversion is not supported.

 #### GetAsNullableFloat
-Converts map element into a float or returns null if conversion is not possible.
+Converts a map element into a float or returns null if the conversion is not possible.
 See [FloatConverter.ToNullableFloat](../float_converter/#tonullablefloat)

 > `public` float GetAsNullableFloat(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: float - float value of the element or null if conversion is not supported.
+- **returns**: float - float value of the element or null if the conversion is not supported.

 #### GetAsNullableInteger
-Converts map element into an integer or returns null if conversion is not possible.
+Converts a map element into an integer or returns null if the conversion is not possible.
 See [IntegerConverter.ToNullableInteger](../integer_converter/#tonullableinteger)

 > `public` int GetAsNullableInteger(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: int - integer value of the element or null if conversion is not supported.
+- **returns**: int - integer value of the element or null if the conversion is not supported.

 #### GetAsNullableLong
-Converts map element into a long or returns null if conversion is not possible.
+Converts a map element into a long or returns null if the conversion is not possible.
 See [LongConverter.ToNullableLong](../long_converter/#tonullablelong)

 > `public` long GetAsNullableLong(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: long - long value of the element or null if conversion is not supported.
+- **returns**: long - long value of the element or null if the conversion is not supported.

 #### GetAsNullableMap